RepLDM: Reprogramming Pretrained Latent Diffusion Models for High-Quality, High-Efficiency, High-Resolution Image Generation: Experiments

 \subsection{Implementation Details}

-\paragraph{Experimental settings.}We use SDXL~\citep{sdxl} as the pre-trained LDM and conduct inference using two NVIDIA 4090 GPUs.
-To ensure consistency when testing inference speed, we use a single NVIDIA 3090 GPU, aligning with other methods.
-We randomly sample 33k images from the SAM~\citep{kirillov2023segment} dataset as the benchmark.
+\paragraph{Experimental settings.}We use SDXL~\citep{sdxl} as the pre-trained LDM and conduct inference using a single NVIDIA 4090 GPU.
+To ensure consistency when testing inference speed, we use a single 3090 GPU, aligning with other methods.
+We randomly sample 33k images from the segment anything model (SAM)~\citep{kirillov2023segment} dataset as the benchmark.
 Following the released code from DemoFusion~\citep{du2024demofusion}, we use the EulerDiscreteScheduler~\citep{karras2022elucidating} setting $T_0 = 50$ and the classifier-free guidance~\citep{ho2022classifier} scale to 7.5.
 Pixel space upsampling is performed using bicubic interpolation, and the decay factor $\beta$ is fixed at 3.

-\paragraph{Evaluation metrics.} The widely recognized metrics FID~\citep{heusel2017gans}, IS~\citep{salimans2016improved}, and CLIP Score~\citep{radford2021learning} are used to evaluate model performance.
-Additionally, since calculating FID and IS requires resizing images to $299\times 299$, which may not be suitable for evaluating HR images, we are inspired by~\citep{du2024demofusion, lin2024accdiffusion} to perform ten $1024\times 1024$ window crops on each image to calculate FID$_c$ and IS$_c$.
+\paragraph{Evaluation metrics.} The widely recognized metrics Frechet Inception distance (FID)~\citep{heusel2017gans}, Inception score (IS)~\citep{salimans2016improved}, and contrastive language-image pre-training (CLIP) score~\citep{radford2021learning} are used to evaluate model performance.
+Additionally, since calculating FID and IS requires resizing images to $299\times 299$, which may not be suitable for evaluating HR images, we follow the experimental settings of~\citep{du2024demofusion, lin2024accdiffusion} to perform ten $1024\times 1024$ window crops on each image to calculate FID$_c$ and IS$_c$.
+Since FID is known to be sensitive to small implementation details~\citep{parmar2022aliased}, we employ a widely recognized implementation from a publicly available repository~\citep{Seitzer2020FID}.